DIPlib/diplib/changelogs/diplib_3.1.0.md

   unnecessarily large filter kernels. `dip::DrawBandlimitedPoint()`, `dip::DrawBandlimitedBall()`,
   `dip::DrawBandlimitedBox()`, `dip::GaussianEdgeClip()` and `dip::GaussianLineClip()` also limit the
   truncation in the same way.

-- `dip::NeighborList` allows accessing neighbors by index, through the new member functions `Coordinates`, `Distance` and `IsInImage`.

-- `dip::Label` is slightly more efficient for 3D and higher-dimensional images; added tests.

 - `dip::ColorSpaceConverter` has a `SetWhitePoint` member function. `dip::ColorSpaceManager::SetWhitePoint`
   calls the `SetWhitePoint` member function for all registered converters.
 This allows custom converters